dapplo/Dapplo.CaliburnMicro/README.md

 - TrayIcon extends TaskbarIcon (from Hardcodet.Wpf.TaskbarNotification) and only adds an interface and a minimal implementation.
 This allows you to use it exactly like the documentation of Hardcodet.Wpf.TaskbarNotification describes.
 Also due to the way things are wired, all Caliburn.Micro logic works as designed (even cal:Message.Attach="[Event TrayLeftMouseDown] = [Action xxxx]")

-## Dapplo.CaliburnMicro.MahApps
+## Dapplo.CaliburnMicro.Metro

 This is based on a MahApps.Metro dependency, and supplies a IWindowManager implementation which makes things look like "metro" apps.

 Usage:
-- Make Dapplo.Addons.Bootstrapper scan the dll, by e.g. adding it like this: _bootstrapper.Add(@".", "Dapplo.CaliburnMicro.MahApps.dll");
+- Make Dapplo.Addons.Bootstrapper scan the dll, by e.g. adding it like this: _bootstrapper.Add(@".", "Dapplo.CaliburnMicro.Metro.dll");

 Note: Dialog boxes are *not yet* tested or supported...
 I might need to have a look at this: https://dragablz.net/2015/05/29/using-mahapps-dialog-boxes-in-a-mvvm-setup/